acamadeo/godot-rosetta-rpc/README.md

 1. Implement each RPC service.
 Each `service Foo {}` from your proto will be exposed as an `interface Foo {}`, which can be implemented anywhere in your codebase.
 Within a single service, every method must be implemented in the same language.
+A method reports failure by returning `Err`/throwing, depending on the language.

 1. Link the service implementation through a `rpcimpls` module.
 This involves implementing the `ServiceImplementations` interface, which tells the language